 11. Open the database using one of the following methods:

-o If you did not perform recovery, or you performed complete, closed database recovery in step
+o If you did not perform recovery, or you performed complete, closed database recovery in step 8, open the database normally.

 o ALTER DATABASE OPEN;